 - Impaired vision.

 - Nystagmus, defined as the rapid rhythmic (involuntary) movement of the eyes.

 - Eyes lie deep within the patient’s sockets, with a greater-than normal space in between them, and

 - although less frequent, cataract formation and increased eyeball pressure.

-- Finally, although rare, heart abnormalities have also been documented.
+- Heart abnormalities have also been documented in rare cases

-The disorder is also inherited in an autosomal recessive fashion.
-This means that in order for your child to be afflicted with the disease, both you and your partner must be carriers for the condition.
-By genetic testing, if you find out that you and your partner are carriers, then there is a 25% chance of your child acquiring the disorder.
+SRD5A3-CDG is inherited in an autosomal recessive fashion, meaning that in order for your child to be affected, both you and your partner must be carriers for the condition.
+If you find out that you and your partner are carriers through genetic testing, there is a 25% chance of your child acquiring the disorder.

 While there are no specific treatments available for SRD5A3-CDG, counselling can be provided once risk is identified at earlier stages.
-Specific symptoms, such as some of the eye problems (surgically) and coagulation disorders can also be treated.
+Specific symptoms, such as some of the eye problems and blood clotting problems may be treated.
 In general, care for CDG patients involves disease management through a combination of physical therapy, occupational therapy such as speech or vision therapy, and/or palliative measures.